 I want to start by saying that, first of all, the Liberals and Nationals support the concept of energy efficiency.
 We see that that is an important position where outcomes can be achieved in terms of reduction of emissions but also efficiency in terms of better financial outcomes.
 So it is in that sense a happy medium spot.
 It is a spot where the impact on businesses and households is likely to be less than some other interventions that are designed to reduce greenhouse gas emissions.
 That is an important understanding and background point, but that is not in itself a licence for any program, any approach towards energy efficiency.
-It is a program that still needs to run, dare I say, efficiently, it is a program that needs to run safely and it is a program that needs to run in a way that does not cause unintended consequences.
+It is a program that still needs to run dare I say efficiently, it is a program that needs to run in a way that does not cause unintended consequences.